m-nanda/Projects/Anomaly Detection/readme.md

 # Method

-The idea behind this approach adopted from proposed framework in [4], but simpler and customable according to the given dataset.
-First step is to discretize the value of each sensor which indicates the sensor is in normal or failure condition.
-Then the results are clustered to find out the condition of the machine, so that in the end a pattern can be obtained to give early warning when the machine experiences signs of failure.
+The idea behind this approach is adopted from the proposed framework in [4], but simpler and customizable according to the given dataset.
+The first step is to discretize the value of each sensor which indicates the sensor is in normal or failure condition.
+Then the results are clustered to find out the condition of the machine so that in the end a pattern can be obtained to give an early warning when the machine experiences signs of failure.

 # Results